roackb2/stringify/README.md

 * ignoreFunc [boolean]: whether to ignore function attributes
 * printFuncContent [boolean]: whether to print funciton content, the ignoreFunc must be set to false.

+> NOTICE: function stringify takes more than three arguments, except for the first three ones, the other ones are for internal recursive call usage, so don't pass more than three arguments to the funciton when calling it.

 # Supported Data Types

 * Object